If you need information about your financial situation, advocacy and support please call the free service ‘National Debt Helpline’ 1800 007 007.

 Announcing the “Job Keeper” package on Monday afternoon, Prime Minister Scott Morrison said the decision to allow New Zealanders on the Subclass 444 visa to access the $1,500-a-fortnight flat payment was made after a discussion with New Zealand Prime Minister Jacinda Ardern.

 While superannuation helps people save for retirement, the Government recognises that for those significantly financially affected by the Coronavirus, accessing some of their superannuation today may outweigh the benefits of maintaining those savings until retirement.
 Eligible individuals will be able to apply online through myGov to access up to $10,000 of their superannuation before 1 July 2020.
-They will also be able to access up to a further $10,000 from 1 July 2020 for approximately three months (exact timing will depend on the passage of the relevant legislation).
+They will also be able to access up to a further $10,000 from 1 July 2020.

 Centrelink Payments for new people that haven’t claimed